 - Church youth group activities, if religious

 This is true even when a parent has sole custody of a child, although it is typically easier to have this type of move approved by the courts.
 Custodial parents hoping to relocate must show they are doing so in good faith, and that the move is a positive one for the child.

 Can we avoid court?

 While it is always a good idea to file your relocation request with the court to ensure your parenting plan and custody schedule is up-to-date, the legal aspects of the relocation process are always much easier when the parents can agree on the relocation and work together to reach a fair custody agreement.

 While it is not always possible, if you can discuss the possibility and agree before you file any motions, it will speed the process along and help make the whole process much easier.
 If this is not possible — if the other parent does not agree with the need for relocation or wants to move the children too far away from you — then enlist the help of a lawyer.

-Whether you are hoping to relocate or the other parent wants to move your children hundreds of miles away from you, Petrelli Law can represent you and your child’s best interests.
-Contact us today at 215-523-6900 to learn more.
+Whether you are hoping to relocate or the other parent wants to move your children away, Petrelli Previtera Schimmel, LLC can represent you and your child’s best interests.
+Contact us at 215-523-6900 to learn more.